Loading...

 The concept or shipping product is described, in the owner's own words, through a guided dialogue grounded in gerontology.

-The framework's pillars and dimensions reveal the product ray by ray.
-The chart shows the spectrum forming against the rubric's bands.
+The framework's pillars reveal the product dimension by dimension.
+The chart shows the spectrum taking shape.

-Where the product sits in the lower bands of a ray, the framework offers curated reading drawn from research, clinical practice, and regulation.
+Where the spectrum shows a maturity gap, the framework offers curated reading drawn from research, clinical practice, and regulation.

 The framework

 Every dimension threads back to the aging adult at the center.
-Your product is the sum of how you handle all six.
+Your product is the sum of how you handle all four.

 Who your user actually is.
 Aging brings functional, cognitive, sensory, and social variation that most products under-serve, and many never measure.
 The framework views your product through this lens first, always.